Banks sing new tune to serenade wary graduates

-LONDON/NEW YORK (Reuters) - With pay levels and reputation under attack, investment banks are changing tack to lure graduates, dumping brash presentations with get-rich-quick appeal in favor of earnest pitches about responsibility, diversity and building a career.
+LONDON/NEW YORK, Dec 21 (Reuters) - With pay levels and reputation under attack, investment banks are changing tack to lure graduates, dumping brash presentations with get-rich-quick appeal in favour of earnest pitches about responsibility, diversity and building a career.

-“Previously there would have been a mass-marketing approach, and we would have found it very easy and been very attractive to students,” said Chris Jackson, head of graduate recruitment at Royal Bank of Scotland (RBS.L).
+“Previously there would have been a mass-marketing approach, and we would have found it very easy and been very attractive to students,” said Chris Jackson, head of graduate recruitment at Royal Bank of Scotland.

 “The important thing we are trying to get across is that this is a career now.
 This is not a kind of short-term option that may have been perceived in the past.”